 Who: Requirements Analyst and/or Project Manager (PM) working with the client PM and subject matter experts

-How: The business analyst or project manager meets with the client and listens, makes suggestions, and asks questions to clarify requirements.
+How: The business analyst or project manager meets with the client and listens and asks questions to clarify requirements.
 After meeting with the client, the PM or analyst numbers each requirement and writes the requirements document.
-Initially a mockup of every screen is included in the requirements, and later in the project, new screens may be mocked up or the document may reference another similar screen on which the new page will be based.
+Initially the requirements include a mockup of every screen, and later in the project, requirements may reference a similar screen instead of including a mockup for every page.

-Weekly meetings with the PM and the client are used to continuously review progress to date, refine existing requirements and identify new ones, and discuss next steps.
+The PM and the client meet weekly to review progress to date, refine existing requirements and identify new ones, and discuss next steps.
 The PM keeps the client informed about the status of the budget and identifies out of scope tasks that require client approvals (and potentially, additional time and funding).

 Failed projects: Verbal requirements are just suggestions that nobody can test against or measure as complete (or not).
-Expecting programmers to translate verbal requirements from the client into code is a recipe for disaster!
-Failed systems result from incomplete, vague, and/or inaccurate requirements.
+Don’t expect programmers to translate verbal requirements from the client into code.
+Incomplete, vague, and/or inaccurate requirements produce failed systems.

 Architecture